 Vitamin D2 and vitamin D3 are both accessible as dietary supplements.
 However, vitamin D3 has been demonstrated to be more beneficial against breast diseases.
-Patients who have little sun exposure, are older, or have darker skin, which makes it more difficult to synthesis vitamin D from sun exposure, are frequently prescribed a vitamin D supplement.
+Patients who have little sun exposure, are older or have darker skin, which makes it more difficult to synthesize vitamin D from sun exposure, are frequently prescribed a vitamin D supplement.

 Some common ailments vitamin C helps protect against are hyperthyroidism, anemia, gum disease, and scurvy.
 The recommended daily amount of vitamin C for adults over the age of 19 is 90 mg for men and 75 mg for women.
 However, this intake may need to be increased for smokers or during pregnancy.